3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/SOVOL_SV08_MAX_SETUP/Sovol_Chamber_Heater.md

 Take a 50mm length of Kapton tape & secure the thermistor wire to the small plastic tab that sticks out over the silver heater element.

 >[!TIP]
->This is easier if the heater is removed first!
+>This is easier if the heater element is released & moved to one side first from the heater casing!

 <br>

-It should look like this....
+It should look like this when you're finished....

 ![IMG_1665](https://github.com/user-attachments/assets/fcbace7a-4c4b-4258-aa68-527e2e1835ad)